jetimms/cashflow/README.md

 What's done
 -----------
+[Done in v0.27.0 on 20140331]
+I added toolbars that replicates what is in the main window menus.

 [Fixed in v0.26.1 on 20140325]
 Changed the empty canvas buttons from "New", "Open" and "Exit" to "New File", "Open File" and "Exit Program".